EXPLORE

 Our osteopathic manual practitioners have completed a full-time four year Master of Osteopathy degree at the University College of Osteopathy (formerly known as the British School of Osteopathy).
 This includes at least 1000 hours of supervised clinical practice and passing clinical examinations.
 The training consists of in-depth education in anatomy, physiology and palpation as well as clinical examination and treatment for professional practice.

 Yes, we treat children of all ages.
-Hania Mastroddi is an osteopathic manual practitioner with a postgraduate certificate in specialist paediatric osteopathic practice.
+Hania Mastroddi is an osteopathic manual practitioner with a postgraduate certificate in specialist pediatric osteopathic practice.
 Please note that children under 16 years of age must be accompanied by a parent/legal guardian.

 Yes, we treat children of all ages.
-Hania Mastroddi is an osteopathic manual practitioner with a postgraduate certificate in specialist paediatric osteopathic practice.
+Hania Mastroddi is an osteopathic manual practitioner with a postgraduate certificate in specialist pediatric osteopathic practice.
 Please note that children under 16 years of age must be accompanied by a parent/legal guardian.

 Osteopathy is not yet regulated in Ontario.
 Our osteopathic manual practitioners are however committed to maintaining the highest quality of care, have extensive training and are members of the Ontario Association of Osteopathic Manual Practitioners (OAO).
 They are overseas members of the General Osteopathic Council (GOsC) who regulate Osteopathy in the UK.